davidsiaw/tt02-davidsiaw-stackcalc/README.md

 ## Wishlist

 - make peek and dupl a sort of pushf that
-  - lets me have a parameter that says v0 or v1
+  - lets me have a parameter that says v0 or v1 or output dff?
   - and an operation to go with it
   - to save opcode space
+- make pop output to the dff maybe as a param?
+- make longer opcodes for less useful operations

 # What is Tiny Tapeout?